List of Harrier operators

 This is a list of operators of the Harrier family of military V/STOL aircraft, designed and built in the United Kingdom and United States of America.
 The members of family were Hawker Siddeley P.1127, Hawker Siddeley Harrier (AV-8A), British Aerospace Sea Harrier, McDonnell Douglas AV-8B Harrier II, and British Aerospace Harrier II.
-As of 2012, only the AV-8B and Sea Harrier remain in active service.
+As of 2023, only the AV-8B remain in active service.